dharamveergit/akashnetworkwebsite/src/content/aeps/aep-10/README.md

 created: 2020-04-01
 ---

-## Summary

-Offer an exponential cost reduction (10x-15x the market) as an extremely attractive incentive to tenants by subsidizing using Inflation

-## Motivation

-The early stages of the Akash market economy need to solve the demand-supply paradox of short-term undersupply to reach market equilibrium and unlock network effects.

-## Rationale

-To solve the demand-supply paradox, we can use the subsidies from inflation (i.e., borrowing from the future) as described in the framework "[Bootstrapping the Free Market By Borrowing From Future]."

-Akash employs an inflation model where a portion of block rewards can be captured by a subsidy pool that is distributed to achieve adoption goals depending on the stage of the network and involves stakeholders performing challenges to claim the subsidy.
-These subsidy distributions and claim challenges are governed using community proposals that are expected to evolve as the network grows.

-## Parameters

-- `SUBSIDY_POOL_RATE`: Percentage of inflation to be captured for subsidies.
-The proposed rate at Genesis is 50%.

-## Specification

 In the first phase of Akash, we propose using "exponential cost savings" as the initial subsidy trigger.
 An exponential cost reduction (10x-15x the market) is an extremely attractive incentive for cloud users where cost remains a top industry priority for three years in a row — particularly to price-sensitive segments such as machine learning and big data.